aditeyapatakoti/CodeHS-IntroIntoJavascript/README.md

 3. `and so on...`

 # Issues
+If you find any issues with the code please let me know by creating an issue.

 [Click here to go to the issues page](https://github.com/aditeyapatakoti/CodeHS-IntroIntoJavascript/issues)

 Note: if you have any suggestions or want to add your own final projects to help out other people then please let me know through the discussion tab.